Privacy Policy

 (a) Technical data (IoTA Mobile App and IoT PI)

 • Outsourced service providers who perform functions on our behalf, located inside or outside of the EU territory (in such case, we will use appropriate legal framework to operate data transfers).
-For example, your personal information may be stored on cloud hosting services such as Amazon Web Services.
+For example, personal data may be stored on cloud hosting services such as Amazon Web Services.

-• anyone expressly authorized by you to receive your personal data;
+• anyone expressly authorized by you to receive personal data about you.

 In order for the IoTA Mobile App and the IoT Privacy Infrastructure to function, we rely on the following third party service providers: